grammarly/embrace/README.md

 ![embrace flow](img/embrace_flow.jpg)

-UI Tree accepts state changes as they happen, triggering re-render of corresponding React components, and emits actions as they are triggered (by the user or some other UI event).
+UI Tree accepts state changes as they happen, triggering re-render of corresponding React components, and emits actions as they are triggered by the user or some other UI event.
 As a result, we get a "classic" UI cycle where data flows one way (from "machine" to "UI"), and actions flow the opposite way.
 The innovation is in the implementation:

 - it forces immutability and type safety on the UI Tree
 - it makes the UI Tree representation truly declarative (see `Patching UI Tree` section below)
-- it does not rely on React's VDOM and instead triggers a re-render of affected components using [wormholes pattern](https://static1.squarespace.com/static/53e04d59e4b0c0da377d20b1/t/53e5a285e4b0cc1fd4cab024/1407558277521/Winograd-Cort-Wormholes.pdf) implemented using RxJS observables and Focal React.
+- it does not rely on React's VDOM and instead triggers a re-render of affected components using [wormholes pattern](https://www.danwc.com/data/Winograd-Cort-Wormholes.pdf) implemented using RxJS observables and Focal React.

 As of now, Embrace _does not_ dictate how the state management part is implemented.
 It only provides a set of useful types and helper functions to compose a larger UI Tree from smaller parts in a type-safe way: